-508.1 Follow t Follow these steps when submitting a grant proposal.
+508.1 Follow t hese steps when submitting a grant proposal.
 Grant Proposal Submission Steps Step Action 1 Submit proposals for grant applications to the president and receive approval from the Executive Committee.
 (See Policy 308.2-Executive Committee Responsibilities) 2 As part of its approval prior to the acceptance of any funds, the Executive Committee shall approve all conditions, requirements, and limitations imposed by the outside funding source and how the name of AAUW will be used.
 3 Receive approval from the board for any extension of time or broadening the scope of the project/activity/program funded from outside source(s).
-508.2 Grant Proposal Approval Procedures Grant proposals must be evaluated in relation to the mission, purposes, goals, and priorities.
-Factors to consider include but are not limited to: AAUW's involvement, both short term and long range.
-Commitment to AAUW resources (funds and member time).
-Restrictions imposed by the grantor.
-Implication of use of the AAUW name.
-Additional/alternative questions posed by the nature of the grant.
+508.2 Grant Proposal Approval Procedures purpose not limit W's involvement, both short term and long range. mitment to AAUW resources (funds and member time). rictions imposed by the grantor. ication of use of the AAUW name. tional/alternative questions posed by the nature of the